zowe/docs-site/docs/guides/IMPF-workingwithprofiles.md

 The handler prints `tasty` to the console/terminal.

 ## Access user profiles
 Outside of a CLI (from a client app or IDE/Editor extension), you may want to access the users profiles.
-You can access the users profiles using the [Basic Profile Manager](URL).
+You can access the user's profiles using the [Basic Profile Manager](URL).

 **Example Profile Load:**

 The following example illustrates the instantiation of the Basic Profile Manager (BasicProfileManager.ts).
-You must supply the directory of the CLI's profiles and a type.
+You must supply the directory of the plug-ins profiles and a type.

-**Note:** The example assumes that the users `Fruit-CLI` profiles are stored in their home directory (the framework automatically generates the hidden CLI directory and the `/profiles/` directory).
+**Note:** The example assumes that the users `Fruit-CLI` profiles are stored in their home directory (the framework automatically generates the hidden profile directory and the `/profiles/` directory).

 ```typescript
 const tastyProfile = await new BasicProfileManager({